OpenContractMX/Backend/README.md

 ## Project Summary

-OpenContractMX is a project developed by Platzi Master Students in order to catch more than 350,000 public contracts published by the goverment of Mexico and show them in a easy way for reporters, researchers and similars so they can get great information about how the goverment spents in the different areas
+OpenContractMX is a project developed by Platzi Master Students in order to catch more than 350,000 public contracts published by the Government of Mexico and show them in a easy way for reporters, researchers and similars so they can get great information about how the goverment spents in the different areas

 ## Description